The Pros & Cons of Microsoft 365

 1. Enjoy the latest version of Microsoft

-You’ll never be jealous of a colleague again.
 A big advantage of using Microsoft 365 is that you will always be entitled to download the very latest version.
-This means you always have access to the latest features and gone are the days of conflict caused by colleagues using different generations of the Microsoft suite.
+This means you always have access to the latest features and updates — allowing for improved efficiency, security and ease-of-use.

-And because you can download updates and upgrades for as long as you subscribe, you will also be reassured of always having the latest security updates and patches.
+And because you can download updates and upgrades for as long as you subscribe, you’ll always have the latest security updates and patches.
+All updates given to Microsoft 365 users are automatic, meaning you’ll always have the latest version provided you’re connected to the internet.

 2. Superior security features

-• Mobile Device Management – software that allows you to control who can access what, from what devices – how those devices should be configured and if needed, gives you the ability to remotely wipe data from a lost mobile device
+- Mobile Device Management – software that allows you to control who can access what, from what devices – how those devices should be configured and if needed, give you the ability to remotely wipe data from a lost mobile device

 3. Collaboration is easy